-We could hear all the little monsters running around on the street outside (pun Intended), but not one of them came knocking on the door.
+We could hear all the little monsters running around on the street outside (pun intended), but not one of them came knocking on the door.

 Fast Forward five years.

 We were now living in a private gated community in central South Africa.
-The 70 odd residents were a pretty even split between elderly people, and young families.
+The 70 odd residents were a pretty even split between elderly people and young families.

 All the moms got together and organised a trick or treat evening for the kids.

-Competition was rife to see who would have the best costume, and who could decorate the front of their house the best.
+The competition was rife to see who would have the best costume, and who could decorate the front of their house the best.